 If you are fundraising, you will have to raise the same level of sponsorship, and once we receive the balance of your costs from your charity, we will refund the cost of the flights and respective taxes directly to you.

-If you choose to book your own flights, you must confirm with the Adventure for Charity office before paying for them; otherwise, you may be liable for your included group flights (please contact email@example.com for further assistance).
+If you choose to book your own flights, you must confirm with the AFC office before paying for them; otherwise, you may be liable for your included group flights (please contact firstname.lastname@example.org for further assistance).
 If you are joining the challenge locally (i.e. the country the trip takes place in), our responsibility does not commence until the appointed time at the designated meeting point.
 If you fail to arrive there at the appointed time, AFC will not be responsible for any additional expenses incurred by you to meet up with the group.

 top of page